adj1984-gh/house-sitting-app/readme.md

 - **Result**: All form inputs now maintain focus while typing, making the pet editing interface fully functional
 - **Best Practice**: Always use stable, non-changing keys for React mapped elements to prevent unnecessary re-renders and focus loss

+### ✅ Time-Based Schedule Grouping (December 2024)
+- **Enhancement**: Added intelligent grouping of schedule items by time on the main page's "Today's Schedule" section
+- **New Features**:
+  - **Time Grouping**: Events with the same time are grouped together with a clear time header
+  - **Chronological Sorting**: Times are sorted chronologically (7:00 AM, 2:00 PM, etc.) with "No time specified" and "TBD" at the end
+  - **Visual Hierarchy**: Each time group has a distinct container with time header and item count
+  - **Smart Time Parsing**: Handles various time formats (7:00 AM, 2:00 PM, 14:00, etc.) for proper sorting
+  - **Item Count Display**: Shows how many items are scheduled at each time (e.g., "3 items")
+- **User Experience Improvements**:
+  - **Clear Organization**: Makes it obvious when multiple tasks happen simultaneously
+  - **Easy Scanning**: Users can quickly see what needs to be done at each time
+  - **Reduced Cognitive Load**: Grouped items reduce visual clutter and improve comprehension
+- **Example Use Case**: If feeding, medicine, and a walk are all scheduled for 7:00 AM, they now appear grouped under a "7:00 AM (3 items)" header
+- **Files Changed**:
+  - `components/HouseSittingApp.tsx` - Added groupScheduleByTime function and updated Today's Schedule display
+- **Result**: Much clearer schedule organization with obvious time-based grouping for simultaneous events

+### ✅ Build Error Fix (December 2024)
+- **Issue**: Deployment failed with TypeScript error "Cannot find name 'isEditing'" in DogEditForm component
+- **Root Cause**: DogEditForm component had a useEffect trying to access variables (isEditing, editingItem) that were not in its scope
+- **Solution**: Removed redundant useEffect since medicine schedule is already properly initialized in useState with formData
+- **Files Changed**:
+  - `components/HouseSittingApp.tsx` - Removed problematic useEffect from DogEditForm component
+- **Result**: Build now compiles successfully and deployment works correctly

 ### ✅ Service People Scheduling Enhancement (December 2024)
 - **Issue**: Service people scheduling used open-ended text fields instead of proper date/time scheduling
 - **Enhancement**: Upgraded service people to use specific date and time range scheduling with stay-based filtering